 - Salt - I recommend using non-iodized table salt or fine sea salt for the best flavor and the most even distribution of the salt granules within the cake batter.

-- Sliced almonds - I recommend using raw almonds, since pre-roasted almonds might burn in the oven on top of the cake.
+- Sliced almonds - I recommend using raw sliced almonds, since pre-roasted almonds might burn in the oven on top of the cake.

 Below are the general steps to make this delicious cake.
 For the full step-by-step directions and ingredient measurements, scroll down to the recipe card at the bottom of this post.